altyn-bulmers/altyn-bulmers/README.md

-PhD Researcher in Deep Learning for Single-Cell Biology and Cancer Research
+PhD Researcher in Machine Learning for Single-Cell Biology and Cancer Research

 * ⚙️ Daily tools: `.py`, `torch`, `scikit-learn`,`R`, `bash`
 * 🧬 Passionate about AI and Cancer Research